-Carbon dioxide is sometimes captured from the fermentation step and sold as an additional coproduct of the dry-grind process.
-Economic feasibility dictates if this is performed at an individual plant.
 If capturing, bottling, and shipping is not economically feasible for the CO_2 generated at a facility, a potential more valuable use is as a supercritical solvent for potential on-site applications.
-Supercritical CO_2 can be used as an effective solvent, catalyst, and extraction phase for xylose conversion to furfural, with xylose being derived from DDGS.42 Although, high purity CO_2 (99.997%) is required for use in supercritical fluid extraction, so appropriate purification technology would be needed onsite to utilize the captured CO_2 as a supercritical fluid.
+Supercritical CO_2 can be used as an effective solvent, catalyst, and extraction phase for xylose conversion to furfural, with xylose being derived from DDGS.59 Although high purity CO_2 (99.997%) is required for use in supercritical fluid extraction, so appropriate purification technology would be needed on-site to utilize the captured CO_2 as a supercritical fluid.
+Additional discussion of uses for CO_2 are provided in section 4.9.1 of this report.